StevenBlack/vocab/million-dollar-words.md

 ### deciduous
 Dropping off after a period of growth, such as leaves, teeth or hair.
 The opposite of a deciduous tree is an evergreen.
 Except for the rare deciduous evergreen tree, which confuses everything.
-It's pronounced DEH- SID-YOU'US.

 ### declasse